This Is Why You Sing "Auld Lang Syne" on New Year's Eve

 According to RobertBurns.org, the poet sent a copy of the original song to the Scots Musical Museum with the remark, "The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man."
 One inspiration for the lyrics is likely the 1711 ballad, "Old Long Syne," which has similar phrases.
 So Burns did probably learn the song from the unnamed old man, who probably learned it from somewhere else.

-“Auld Lang Syne is our theme song—and was long before anyone ever heard us on the radio.
-In our particular part of western Ontario, where there's a large Scottish population, it was traditional for bands to end every dance with Auld Lang Syne.
+"'Auld Lang Syne' is our theme song—and was long before anyone ever heard us on the radio," Lombardo said.
+"In our particular part of western Ontario, where there's a large Scottish population, it was traditional for bands to end every dance with 'Auld Lang Syne.'
 We didn't think it was known here.
 When we left Canada we had no idea we'd every play it again."